 That afternoon my friends back in Beijing, the four Chinese bikers who formed my send-off party, led me through Beijing in a complicated route into these mountains.
 They turned back at the Beijing-Heibi province border with regret in their eyes and I rode on.
 They were tied, without specific government permission to travel, to the province where they lived.
-Before I visited China I’d had no idea that people living in one province were forbidden to travel in other provinces without special permissions and special license plates.
+Before I visited China I’d had no idea that people living in one province were forbidden to travel in other provinces without special permissions and special license plates to treat ed.
 Their plates were the blue provincial plates, mine was the special black plate that allowed me to cross borders.
 We said goodbye and I traveled on, alone.

 I had spent the previous week in Beijing trying to get my papers in order.
 Permissions.
 Signatures.
 Chops.
 Both the American embassy and the Chinese government proved useless in helping with permits.
 I was required to obtain a Chinese driver’s license to ride outside Beijing province, but that required residency, a driving test, lots of paperwork.
-First of all, I had no residency.
+First of all, I had no residency sildenafil.
 It seemed that, though the Chinese government was newly eager to welcome independent travelers, they didn’t know how to accommodate them.

 My expat friends, people I’d met through the embassy, explained that since the tourist policy was in a transition period, the lawmakers wouldn’t know what the rules were.
 It would probably be safe to go, even without papers, they said.
 “They won’t put you in jail for more than a day if you get caught,” one explained.
 “And you probably won’t get caught…at least not for a while.